-The Curtis Lab investigates how the body clock in innate immune cells, such as macrophages, controls the function of these cells.
-Our research focuses particularly on how the body clock controls the inflammatory response, which is a key function of macrophages.
+The Curtis Lab investigates how the body clock in innate immune cells, such as macrophages and dendritic cells, directs the function and responses of these cells.
+Our research focuses particularly on how the body clock controls the inflammatory response, which is a key function of these cells.

 The inflammatory response is a natural and protective process to counter infection or damage.
 However when this inflammatory response becomes compromised it can lead to a number of conditions such as asthma, arthritis, cardiovascular, diabetes, cancer and neurophyschiatric disease.
 Collectively these conditions are termed Chronic Inflammatory Diseases.
 We are experiencing an epidemic of chronic inflammatory disease.
 These conditions are the leading cause of death, and predicted to be responsible for 69% of mortality worldwide by 2030.